ibernal1815/threat-intel-enricher/README.md

 }
 ```

-the full report wraps all IOCs in a summary envelope with counts by verdict and type.
+The full report wraps all IOCs in a summary envelope with counts by verdict and type.

-verdicts are `clean`, `suspicious`, or `malicious`. the thresholds are in `config.py` and tunable. defaults are 10 VT engines for malicious and 75 AbuseIPDB confidence score.
+Verdicts are `clean`, `suspicious`, or `malicious`.
+The thresholds are in `config.py` and tunable.
+Defaults are 10 VT engines for malicious and 75 AbuseIPDB confidence score.
 Tor exit nodes get flagged suspicious regardless of score.

----

-## tests
+## Tests

-all API calls are mocked so you don't need real keys to run the suite:
+All API calls are mocked so you do not need real keys to run the suite:

 ```bash
 python -m pytest test_enricher.py -v
 ```

----

-## related projects
+## Related Projects

-[log-normalizer](https://github.com/ibernal1815/log-normalizer) — parses and normalizes raw security logs into structured JSON. the `--iocs-only` flag pipes directly into this tool.
+[log-normalizer](https://github.com/ibernal1815/log-normalizer) parses and normalizes raw security logs into structured JSON.
+The `--iocs-only` flag pipes directly into this tool.

+## Stack

+Python 3 · requests · rich · pytest